nismafathima/customer-churn-dl-project/README.md

 - Experiment with **Transformer-based models** for tabular data.
 - Deploy as a **web app** using Streamlit/Gradio.
 - Integrate **Explainable AI (SHAP/LIME)** for model interpretability.

----

-Would you like me to also generate a **requirements.txt** tailored for DL (TensorFlow, Keras, Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn) so your repo is fully ready to run?